Massud, Ivana (CDC)

 Heneine, Walid (CDC)

-- A pill before sex to prevent infection with HIV
+- A “before sex” or “after sex” pill dosing regimen that can prevent infection with HIV

 - Doesn't require daily medications and can enhance medication adherence